robertwenner/comics/doc/outputs.md

 Vector Graphics (`.svg`) file by calling Inkscape.

-You need to install png libraries on the operating system level, e.g., `brew install libpng` on MacOS, or `sudo apt-get install libpng` on Ubuntu.
+You need to install png libraries on the operating system level, e.g., `brew install libpng` on macOS, or `sudo apt-get install libpng` on Ubuntu.

 The configuration looks like this: